 Motivational speakers not your thing?
 Talk to a family member or a trusted friend about what’s going on.
 They might just have the right words to boost your spirits.
 Or take an online course about writing or a class about self-publishing to inspire you with new ideas.

 The number one thing is don’t give up because of a temporary feeling.
 Feelings will come and go.
-Make your writing decisions based on what you want your future to look like, not how you’re feeling in the moment.
+Make your writing decisions based on your biggest priorities and what you want your future to look like, not how you’re feeling in the moment.

 Photo by Andrea Piacquadio from Pexels